Home » 7 Types of Yellow Parrots (with Pictures)

 Once you have a yellow pet parrot, you must name it well.
 Here are some suggestions:

-- Midas – Legend tells of a king of this name, turning everything he touched to gold.
+• Midas – Legend tells of a king of this name who turned everything he touched to gold.

-Choose a parrot wisely because Advances in Cultural Linguistics compares some parrots’ reasoning skills to a 3-year-old child.
+Choose a parrot wisely because Advances in Cultural Linguistics compares some parrots’ reasoning skills to those of a 3-year-old child.
 Once a parrot hears its name, changing it will be hard.

 Yellow parrot species are uncommon, which adds to their allure.
-If you’re lucky enough to introduce a yellow parrot to the home, you’ll have a companion bird of true exoticism.
+If you’re lucky enough to introduce one to your home, you’ll have a companion bird of authentic exoticism.